cshimvin/speedy-eats-ms4/README.md

 The functionality for various aspects of the site was tested and the results are:

+- each app tested after creation by creating a basic view showing the text "It works"

 ### HTML Validation

 ### CSS Validation